ali-r2005/Waitless-frontend/README.md

-# QueueMaster Frontend
+# Waitless Frontend

-QueueMaster is a business queue management system built with Next.js, TypeScript, and Tailwind CSS.
+Waitless is a business queue management system built with Next.js, TypeScript, and Tailwind CSS.
 It helps businesses manage their queues, staff, and customer flow efficiently.

 ## Getting Started